Query Contract UI | Developers

 Let’s start by writing set_send_ui.

-static void set_send_ui(ethQueryContractUI_t *msg, context_t *context) {
+static bool set_send_ui(ethQueryContractUI_t *msg) {

 // Copy the "Send" in the upper line.